metal3-community/metal-boot/internal/backend/dnsmasq/README.md

 ## Configuration

-Add the following to your PiBMC configuration:
+Add the following to your Metal Boot configuration:

 ```yaml
 dnsmasq: